Mission Wealth Management LP Takes $226,000 Position in HCA Healthcare, Inc. (NYSE:HCA)

-Mission Wealth Management LP bought a new stake in shares of HCA Healthcare, Inc. (NYSE:HCA) in the 2nd quarter, Holdings Channel.com reports.
-The fund bought 1,094 shares of the company’s stock, valued at approximately $226,000.
+Mission Wealth Management LP bought a new stake in HCA Healthcare, Inc. (NYSE:HCA) in the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm bought 1,094 shares of the company’s stock, valued at approximately $226,000.

-Other large investors have also bought and sold shares of the company.
-State of Alaska Department of Revenue increased its holdings in HCA Healthcare by 2.9% during the 2nd quarter.
-State of Alaska Department of Revenue now owns 50,106 shares of the company’s stock valued at $10,358,000 after acquiring an additional 1,406 shares in the last quarter.
-BI Asset Management Fondsmaeglerselskab A S boosted its stake in shares of HCA Healthcare by 113.3% during the 1st quarter.
-BI Asset Management Fondsmaeglerselskab A S now owns 22,099 shares of the company’s stock worth $4,162,000 after purchasing an additional 11,738 shares during the last quarter.
-Oppenheimer & Co.
-Inc. boosted its stake in shares of HCA Healthcare by 3.0% during the 1st quarter.
-Oppenheimer & Co.
-Inc. now owns 20,385 shares of the company’s stock worth $3,839,000 after purchasing an additional 589 shares during the last quarter.
-DAVENPORT & Co LLC acquired a new stake in shares of HCA Healthcare during the 2nd quarter worth about $638,000.
-Finally, Oppenheimer Asset Management Inc. boosted its stake in shares of HCA Healthcare by 2.2% during the 1st quarter.
-Oppenheimer Asset Management Inc. now owns 7,689 shares of the company’s stock worth $1,449,000 after purchasing an additional 163 shares during the last quarter.
-Hedge funds and other institutional investors own 68.57% of the company’s stock.
+Other institutional investors and hedge funds have also recently made changes to their positions in the company.
+Seven Springs Wealth Group LLC acquired a new stake in HCA Healthcare in the first quarter valued at approximately $28,000.
+Valley National Advisers Inc. raised its holdings in shares of HCA Healthcare by 37.9% in the second quarter.
+Valley National Advisers Inc. now owns 171 shares of the company’s stock worth $35,000 after buying an additional 47 shares during the last quarter.
+MUFG Americas Holdings Corp purchased a new position in shares of HCA Healthcare in the second quarter worth $37,000.
+Eagle Bay Advisors LLC purchased a new position in shares of HCA Healthcare in the second quarter worth $46,000.
+Finally, Fred Alger Management LLC purchased a new position in shares of HCA Healthcare in the first quarter worth $47,000.
+Institutional investors own 68.57% of the company’s stock.

-HCA Healthcare (NYSE:HCA) last released its quarterly earnings data on Monday, July 19th.
-The company reported $4.37 EPS for the quarter, topping analysts’ consensus estimates of $3.16 by $1.21.
-The firm had revenue of $14.44 billion during the quarter, compared to the consensus estimate of $13.61 billion.
+HCA Healthcare (NYSE:HCA) last posted its earnings results on Monday, July 19th.
+The company reported $4.37 earnings per share for the quarter, beating the consensus estimate of $3.16 by $1.21.
+The company had revenue of $14.44 billion for the quarter, compared to analyst estimates of $13.61 billion.
 HCA Healthcare had a net margin of 8.87% and a return on equity of 234.29%.
-The firm’s revenue was up 30.4% on a year-over-year basis.
-During the same quarter in the previous year, the company posted $3.23 earnings per share.
-Equities research analysts anticipate that HCA Healthcare, Inc. will post 16.78 earnings per share for the current year.
+HCA Healthcare’s revenue was up 30.4% on a year-over-year basis.
+During the same period in the previous year, the business posted $3.23 EPS.
+As a group, analysts predict that HCA Healthcare, Inc. will post 16.78 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
-Stockholders of record on Thursday, September 16th will be issued a dividend of $0.48 per share.
-This represents a $1.92 annualized dividend and a dividend yield of 0.74%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, September 30th.
+Shareholders of record on Thursday, September 16th will be issued a $0.48 dividend.
 The ex-dividend date of this dividend is Wednesday, September 15th.
-HCA Healthcare’s dividend payout ratio (DPR) is 16.54%.
+This represents a $1.92 annualized dividend and a yield of 0.74%.
+HCA Healthcare’s payout ratio is 16.54%.

+In other news, SVP Kathryn A. Torres sold 1,000 shares of the business’s stock in a transaction that occurred on Wednesday, July 21st.
+The shares were sold at an average price of $252.00, for a total value of $252,000.00.
+Following the sale, the senior vice president now directly owns 15,899 shares of the company’s stock, valued at approximately $4,006,548.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CMO Jonathan B. Perlin sold 40,000 shares of the business’s stock in a transaction that occurred on Monday, August 2nd.
+The shares were sold at an average price of $250.00, for a total transaction of $10,000,000.00.
+The disclosure for this sale can be found here.
+Insiders sold a total of 59,093 shares of company stock worth $14,778,068 over the last quarter.
+1.60% of the stock is currently owned by company insiders.

 HCA Healthcare Company Profile